 Amputation and Loss of Limb Compensation Claims

 Losing a limb can be devastating, whether it happens through an accident, illness or medical negligence.
-It’s likely to have a massive impact on your life, including your physical and mental well-being, as well as your ability to work and carry on normal daily activities.
+It’s likely to have a massive impact on your life, including your physical and mental well-being.
+It can also affect your ability to work and carry on normal daily activities.

 If you’ve suffered an amputation as a result of an accident that wasn’t your fault, our personal injury solicitors can help.
 We have strong experience with amputation compensation claims, having secured substantial compensation for clients in the past.

-We can advise you on every aspect of claiming compensation for the loss of a limb, as well as helping you access the practical support you need for your recovery.
+Our team can advise you on every aspect of claiming compensation for the loss of a limb.
+We can also help you access the practical support you need for your recovery.

 In most cases, our personal injury lawyers can secure compensation for the loss of a limb without the need for court proceedings.
 This makes the claims process easier on you, as well as saving you time, legal fees and the stress of attending a court hearing.

 We offer a no win, no fee consultation with one of our specialist personal injury lawyers for every client.
 This gives you a chance to discuss your situation and find out your options before you make a decision about moving forward.

-The majority of our personal injury clients work with us on a no win, no fee basis, so there is usually no upfront cost for you to start a claim with us for the loss of a limb or amputation.
+The majority of our personal injury clients work on a no win, no fee basis.
+This means there is usually no upfront cost for you to start a claim with us for the loss of a limb or amputation.